LibeerDev/OpenL9/README.md

 # OpenL9
-A free and open source specialized ML model for playing Kassadin
+A free and open source specialized ML model for analyzing Kassadin gameplay.

 Built upon cutting-edge RiftWalk™ technology

-A stupid but ambitious project to learn image recognition and deep learning.
+A stupid but ambitious project to learn image recognition in Python.

 ![Open L9 banner with Kassadin holding a GPU](imgs/BANNER.png)